How to Install VirtualBox on Ubuntu 18.04

-In this tutorial we will show you two different methods on how to install VirtualBox on your Ubuntu 18.04 machine.
-The first method describe the steps necessary to install VirtualBox 6.0 from the Oracle repositories while the second one will show you how to install the latest version of VirtualBox from the official Ubuntu repositories.
+In this tutorial, we will show you two different methods on how to install VirtualBox on your Ubuntu 18.04 machine.
+The first method describes the steps necessary to install VirtualBox 6.0 from the Oracle repositories while the second one will show you how to install the latest version of VirtualBox from the official Ubuntu repositories.

 The VirtualBox package which is available in the Ubuntu multiverse repository may not always be the latest version.
 If you want to always have the latest version of VirtualBox then the recommended approach is to install the VirtualBox from the Oracle repositories.